Hydronium: Solid hydronium salts

 The hydronium ion also forms stable compounds with the carborane superacid H(CB11H(CH3)5Br6).
 X-ray crystallography shows a C_{3v}| symmetry for the hydronium ion with each proton interacting with a bromine atom each from three carborane anions 320 pm apart on average.
 The [H3O] [H(CB11HCl11)] salt is also soluble in benzene.
 In crystals grown from a benzene solution the solvent co-crystallizes and a H3O*(C6H6)3 cation is completely separated from the anion.
 In the cation three benzene molecules surround hydronium forming pi-cation interactions with the hydrogen atoms.
 The closest (non-bonding) approach of the anion at chlorine to the cation at oxygen is 348 pm.

-There are also many examples of hydrated hydronium ions known, such as the H5O2(+) ion in HCl*2H2O, the H7O3(+) and H9O4(+) ions both found in HBr*4H2O.
+There are also many known examples of salts containing hydrated hydronium ions, such as the H5O2(+) ion in HCl*2H2O, the H7O3(+) and H9O4(+) ions both found in HBr*4H2O.